 On July 13, 2020, we entered into an At-The-Market Offering Agreement (the "Offering Agreement") with H. C. Wainwright & Co., LLC ("Wainwright"), as sales agent and/or principal, pursuant to which we may offer and sell, from time to time, through or to Wainwright, shares of our common stock.
-Sales of shares of common stock under the Offering Agreement will be made pursuant to the 2019 Shelf Registration Statement and a related prospectus supplement filed with the SEC on July 14, 2020, for an aggregate offering price of up to \$7.0 million.
+Sales of shares of common stock under the Offering Agreement were previously made pursuant to the 2019 Shelf Registration Statement and a related prospectus supplement filed with the SEC on July 14, 2020, for an aggregate offering price of up to \$7.0 million.
+From and after August 18, 2021, sales of shares of common stock under the Offering Agreement will be made pursuant to the 2019 Shelf Registration Statement and a related prospectus supplement filed with the SEC on August 18, 2021, for an aggregate offering price of up to \$10.0 million.
 Under the Offering Agreement, Wainwright may sell shares by any method deemed to be an "at the market" offering as defined in Rule 415 under the Securities Act.
 We will pay Wainwright a commission of 3% of the aggregate gross proceeds from each sale of shares under the Offering Agreement and have agreed to provide Wainwright with customary indemnification and contribution rights.
 We have also agreed to reimburse Wainwright for certain specified expenses.
-During the three months ended June 30, 2021, we did not offer or sell any shares of our common stock under the Offering Agreement for gross proceeds of approximately \$6.9 million.
-The net proceeds from the offering, after deducting commissions and our offering expenses, were approximately \$6.6 million.
+During the three months ended September 30, 2021, we offered and sold 200,000 shares of our common stock under the Offering Agreement for net proceeds of approximately \$1.4 million.
+As of September 30, 2021, we had offered and sold 1,328,000 shares of our common stock under the Offering Agreement for gross proceeds of approximately \$8.0 million.
+The net proceeds from the offering, after deducting commissions and our offering expenses, were approximately \$8.0 million.